WORLD OF WINE - Explore South Africa and USA - Brighton

 Join us for an evening of spectacular New World showstoppers!
 South Africa is has a long and distinguished history of wine production going back over 400 years - it is a old 'New World' wine country!
 Since the abolition of apartheid the quality of its wine-making has risen to showcase the talent which its history deserves.
 Chunky, chocolatey reds and elegant European-style whites are now the order of the day, served up by a precocious band of young, cutting edge winemakers.

 USA = California when it comes to wine but the commercial success of Gallo and Blossom Hill mean few supermarkets have room to stock anything else from California - tonight its time to uncover the truth!

 Part 1: South Africa

 How many other New World countries can boast their own grape variety?
 Pinotage is South Africa's very own 'marmite' grape (people eithe love it or hate it!), with its smooth, smokey, mocha-spiced flavours it certainly packs a punch in the mouth!
 Increasingly, South Africa is also making waves with its elegant, mineral-filled, crisp whites from the Loire varieties of Sauvignon Blanc and Chenin Blanc grown around the ocean-buffeted tip of the southern cape.
-The food and wine scene around Stellenbosch has exploded recently with new winemakers such as Marc Kent and Graham Beck crafting thoroughly modern premium wines.
+The food and wine scene around Stellenbosch has exploded recently.
+Many wine commentators point to South Africa as the most exciting wine country at the moment.
 This melting pot of factors, combined with South Africa's uniquely long history of winemaking outside of Europe, makes it a fascinating country to come and taste your way around!